Key databases and services

 - NEL – Norsk elektronisk legehåndbok – for UiB-affiliated users only

 - The Pyramid Search (McMaster / helsebiblioteket.no) – searches across quality-assessed databases.
-The PLUS section is especially valuable, where staff at McMaster University have quality-assessed and included summaries and individual studies according to a set of criteria.
+The PLUS section is especially valuable, where employees at McMaster University have quality-assessed and included summaries and individual studies according to a set of criteria.

 - National and international guidelines (helsebiblioteket.no)

-Overview of online courses, open courses and tailored courses at the Library of Medicine:
+Online courses, open courses and tailored courses

 - Study tips from the library (UB MED 101)